FrancescaPontin/GEOG5003M/README.md

 ## Module format

 Each week of will have a set of lecture slides to read through and a practical session to work through.
-The course has been designed for you tow work through at your own pace.
+The course has been designed for you to work through at your own pace.
 The dates proved are a guide to give you enough time to meet the assignment deadlines.
 By the end of Week 6 (w/c/ 16/06/25) you will have done everything you need to complete your portfolio assignment (due 24/06/25) (however half the portfolio assignement can be completed by the end of week 4).

 I will return your portfolio assignment feedback in plenty of time for you to incorporate feedback into your final assessment.